NikhilYadav04/capstone-project-faceless-content/README.md

 - A list of all file paths for the generated storyboard images.
 - A full social media kit (caption, titles, and real hashtags).

-A creator can now feed these assets directly into an image-to-video model (like Pika or Runway) to complete their faceless video.
+A creator can now feed these assets into an image-to-video model (like Pika or Runway) to complete their faceless video, and even generate a custom voiceover using ElevenLabs.

 ## 🛠️ Tech Stack & Core Components